Nao-Mori/perfectskincare/README.md

 - 💻 Modern front-end development
 - 💖 Empowering users through accessible, smart design

-## 👩‍💻 About Me

-I'm a front-end developer with 5+ years of experience, currently based in Korea and expanding into AI-powered applications.
-I'm passionate about skincare, effortless UX, and building tools that make people feel more confident and empowered.

-> Looking for opportunities in product-focused, inclusive teams where design, performance, and user impact matter.

 ## 📸 Screenshots (Coming soon)

 ## 🛠️ Setup